EhtishamAshraf/RTI-Vision_Arm/Readme.md

 - Eva’s current workspace is limited.
 Future improvements may include:
   - Placing the robot on a **linear or circular rail**
-  - Adding rotation capability to the **XY platform** to allow varied object orientations